 In partnership with the Canadian Ditchley Foundation (conference to be held in Canada)

-9-11 June, Chair: The Hon Jean Charest PC
+9-11 June, co-Chairs: The Hon Jean Charest PC and Mr Duane Smith

 AGM and Annual Lecture